 The Company allocated part of the proceeds of a private placement and a public offering of the Company's common stock to warrants issued in connection with such transactions.
 The Company determined that these warrants should be classified as liabilities rather than equity.
 The valuation of the warrants is determined using an option pricing model.
 This model uses inputs such as the underlying price of the common stock on the date of valuation, the exercise price of the warrant, volatility, risk free interest rate and expected life of the instrument.
 The Company has determined that the warrant derivative liability should be classified within Level 3 of the fair-value hierarchy by evaluating each input for the model against the fair-value hierarchy criteria and using the lowest level of input as the basis for the fair-value classification as called for in ASC 820-10-35.
 There are six inputs: the closing price of the Company's common stock on the day of evaluation; the exercise price of the warrants; the remaining term of the warrants; the volatility of Delcath's stock over that term; annual rate of dividends; and the riskless rate of return.
-Of those inputs, the exercise price of the warrants and the remaining term are readily observable in the warrant agreements.
-The annual rate of dividends is based on our historical practice of not granting dividends.
+Of those inputs, the exercise price of not granting dividends.
 The closing price of the Company's common stock would fall under Level 1 of the fair-value hierarchy as it is a quoted price in an active market (ASC 820-10-35-40).
-The riskless rate of return is a Level 2 input as defined in ASC 820-10-35-48, while the historical volatility is a Level 3 input as defined in ASC 820-10-55-22.
-Since the lowest level input is a Level 3, the Company determined the warrant derivative liability is most appropriately classified within Level 3 of the fair value hierarchy.
+The riskless rate of return is a Level 2 input as defined in ASC 820-10-35-48, while the historical volatility is most appropriately classified within Level 3 of the fair value hierarchy.